IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/05_Migrating_to_the_new_igCurrencyEditor.md

 dropDownElement|Got reference to jquery object which is used as container of dropdown.|This method is renamed to `dropDownContainter` to better communicate what it does. dropDownVisible|Set visibility of dropdown list according to the Boolean value that is passed.|This method is replaced by [showDropDown:](#showDropDown) and [hideDropDown:](#hideDropDown). findListItemIndex|Found index of list item by text that matches with the search parameters|We should provide only one numeric parameter `number` and look for exact matches of it (e. g.
-15.00 would equal 15). getSelectedText|Used to get selected text in editor.|This method is removed as it doesn't make sense to have such a method in numeric editor. getSelection|Used to get left or right edge of selection.|This method is removed as it doesn't make sense to have such a method in numeric editor. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igNumericEditor.|This method is renamed to `editorContainter` to better communicate what it does.
+15.00 would equal 15). getSelectedText|Used to get selected text in editor.|This method is removed as it doesn't make sense to have such a method in currency editor. getSelection|Used to get left or right edge of selection.|This method is removed as it doesn't make sense to have such a method in currency editor. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igNumericEditor.|This method is renamed to `editorContainter` to better communicate what it does.